-People with intellectual and/or developmental disabilities* must have access to both public and private transportation to lead full, independent lives.
+People with intellectual and developmental disabilities (IDD)* must have access to both public and private transportation to lead full, self-directed lives.

-Although federal and state legislation encourages more people with all types of disabilities to go to work, getting to work requires transportation.
-Inadequate transportation inhibits community involvement.
-Those living in rural areas often face the greatest challenge of all due to total lack of public transportation and long distances between destinations.
+Federal and state legislation encourages economic self-sufficiency for people with all types of disabilities, which requires transportation.
+Inadequate transportation inhibits community involvement, including successful employment.
+Where there is available transportation, there is often little to no training available to support individuals with IDD to make full use of it.
+For those providing the transportation, there is insufficient training to understand and meet their customers' needs, including cultural competencies.
+Those living in rural areas often face the greatest challenge of all due to lack of public transportation, limited private transportation options, and long distances between destinations.

-Transportation agencies, service providers, and advocacy organizations must ensure that:
+Transportation industries, agencies, service providers, and advocacy organizations must ensure that:

 Board of Directors, AAIDD